 The Program in Molecular and Cellular Biosciences (PMCB) is the portal to PhD thesis research in seven basic science programs at OHSU.
 Under the PMCB umbrella, students complete core first-year coursework ranging from biochemistry to ethics, and rotate through three different labs to find a best-fit.
-After joining a lab and passing the qualifying exam students leave the PMCB nest, but are always welcome back for seminars, nano-courses and the annual retreat.
+After joining a lab and passing the qualifying exam students advance to candidacy in their chosen academic program, but stick around for the PMCB Seminar Series, recruitment, and the annual retreat.

 We admit between 12-25 students a year into our program.
 Our graduate students are a diverse and interactive group who come from all over the United States and the world.
 They carry out PhD thesis research in a wide range of laboratories, from those that focus on basic biological questions to those labs that focus on disease processes and translational research.
 PMCB students pursue interdisciplinary interests across departmental boundaries in areas including the autonomic nervous system, cancer biology, chemical biology, developmental biology, endocrinology, gene regulation, immunology, inflammatory processes, metabolism, microbial pathogenesis, signal transduction, structural biology, virology and quantitative biosciences and biomedical engineering.